Daily High to Daily Low: Is It Safe to Buy Masco Corporation (MAS)?

 BofA Securities gave a rating of “Underperform” to MAS, setting the target price at $46 in the report published on October 18th of the previous year.

-During the last 5 trading sessions, MAS rose by +5.90%, which changed the moving average for the period of 200-days by +10.04% in comparison to the 20-day moving average, which settled at $50.81.
-In addition, Masco Corporation saw 16.46% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, MAS fell by -0.42%, which changed the moving average for the period of 200-days by +6.26% in comparison to the 20-day moving average, which settled at $52.17.
+In addition, Masco Corporation saw 15.96% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at MAS starting from Allman Keith J., who sale 14,177 shares at the price of $51.40 back on Jan 17.
-After this action, Allman Keith J. now owns 258,085 shares of Masco Corporation, valued at $728,698 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at MAS starting from Sznewajs John G, who sale 55,170 shares at the price of $56.19 back on Feb 02.
+After this action, Sznewajs John G now owns 194,044 shares of Masco Corporation, valued at $3,100,121 using the latest closing price.

-Turner Reginald M JR, the Director of Masco Corporation, sale 9,900 shares at $49.54 during a trade that took place back on Dec 08, which means that Turner Reginald M JR is holding 18,866 shares at $490,446 based on the most recent closing price.
+Allman Keith J., the President and CEO of Masco Corporation, sale 56,853 shares at $56.26 during a trade that took place back on Feb 02, which means that Allman Keith J. is holding 258,085 shares at $3,198,363 based on the most recent closing price.

 Stock Fundamentals for MAS